obsidianmd/obsidian-developer-docs/en/Plugins/Guides/Migrate to declarative settings.md

 ### Why didn't my `render` callback save?

-A `render` callback gives you full control of the `Setting` row, but the framework doesn't know what you're binding, so it doesn't auto-save.
-Always `await this.plugin.saveData(this.plugin.settings)` at the end of your `onChange`. `control` definitions are different; the framework saves those for you.
+A `render` callback gives you full control of the `Setting` row, but Obsidian doesn't know what you're binding, so it doesn't auto-save.
+Always `await this.plugin.saveData(this.plugin.settings)` at the end of your `onChange`. `control` definitions are different; Obsidian saves those for you.

 ### My stored data is invalid.
 How do I clean it up?